Your friend Allen has to be thrilled that the calendar has flipped to 2021.

 That would be a big mistake.

-2020 will be the year when podcasts go from being a “nice to have” to a fundamental part of every marketer’s toolkit.
-Much like websites before them, podcasts have gone from being a luxury that big brands/networks can afford, to a platform that allows organizations of all shapes and sizes to connect and communicate with their communities.
+2020 was the year when podcasts went from being a “nice to have” to a fundamental part of every marketer’s toolkit.
+2021 is the year you’ll actively be behind if you don’t leverage one.
+Much like websites before them, podcasts, audio, and voice experiences have all gone from being a luxury that big brands/networks can afford, to a platform that allows organizations of all shapes and sizes to connect and communicate with their communities.

 Google Prefers Websites with Podcasts